panda3d/panda3d-docs/pipeline/model-file-formats.rst

 Supported Feature Table
 -----------------------

-This table lists the most commonly used supported file formats and the various features that are supported by these formats.
+This table lists the most commonly used supported file formats and the features that are supported by these formats and their respective importers:

 ===================== ==== ==== ===== ==== ==== ===
 \                     .bam .egg .gltf .obj .dae .x